TritonDataCenter/sdc-amon/docs/index.md

 docs for SDC monitoring and alarming are part of the Cloud API documentation.*

 Amon is a monitoring and alarming system for SmartDataCenter (SDC).
-It has three components: a central master, a tree of relays and agents.
-**Monitors** (grouping of probes and contacts), **probes** (things to check and alarm on) and **contacts** (who and how to contact when there is an alarm) are configured on the master (i.e. on the "Amon Master API").
+It has three components: a central master, a tree of relays and agents in global zones and (eventually) in smartos zones and guest VMs. **Monitors** (grouping of probes and contacts) and **probes** (things to check and alarm on) are configured on the master (i.e. on the "Amon Master API").
 Probe data is passed from the master, via the relays to the appropriate agent where the probe is run.
 When a probe fails/trips it raises and event, which passes through the relays up to the master.
 The master handles events by creating or updating **alarms** and sending notifications to the configured contacts, if appropriate (suppression and de-duplication rules can mean a notification is not always sent).
+Contact info lives with the user account in UFDS.

 For external users (i.e. anyone other than an Amon developer), it is the Amon Master API (or "Amon API" for short) that is most relevant.
 This document